NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 Overall, transfers can be avoided nearly completely by executing the coarse propagation on the device and distributing the problems to remote machines via RDMA.
 If problems are distributed, then the transfers would need to use pinned memory to avoid waiting for the CPU.
 In any case, the transfer-rate across PCI-E directly depends on the amount of data being transferred, so it's best to saturate not only all available threads on the device, but also the number of problems per thread.
 Even with optimally efficient data transfers, the PA is still bottlenecked by its sequential coarse propagation.

-=== Host-Host Data Transfer & Cluster Topology
+=== Host-Host Data Transfers

 // intro
-As described in @sec:methods_hpc, every time this implementation finishes coarse-propagating and creating the subproblems, those problems are distrubuted from the director to a collection of worker nodes using network techniques and hardware.
-Not only does there need to be more work done in order to transmit the problems (i.e. the problems need to be converted from structured data to a bit-stream a la serialization) but the throughput of networking hardware is much, much slower compared even to PCI-E.
+As described in @sec:methods_hpc, every time this implementation finishes coarse-propagating and creating the subproblems, those problems are distrubuted from the director to a worker nodes over the network.
+Not only does there need to be more work done in order to transmit the problems (e.g. the problems need to be converted from structured data to a bit-stream by serialization) but the throughput of networking hardware is much, much slower compared even to PCI-E.

 // cluster topology
-It has been shown that cluster topology can have a significant affect on the performance of inter-machine communication @Deng2020.
-In this case there are two networks that need to be considered: the network associated with different nodes abilities to communicate, and the network associated with the physical path any data takes.
-This relationship is analogous to sending mail through the post office.
+It has been shown that cluster topology (i.e. how workers are related to each other, not necessarily physically) can have a significant effect on the performance of inter-machine communication @Deng2020.
+Additionally, there are two topologies to consider: the network associated with the physical path any data takes (e.g. all data has to go through the director), and the network of nodes each node can "see".
+For example, the cluster shown in @diag:cluster_topology was designed to have the worker processes only communicate with the manager process on the same machine so only the manager would need to send a single batch of data between physical machines.
+While this the "logical" network, the actual path the data takes is that the

-// load balancing across nodes

-//
+// send enough work to make the transfer time worth it and also to get optimal transfer speed i.e. best to batch work

 // conclusion